My Irish Molly O chords

 Em G D7 G

-• Tempo: Moderate at around 108 - 110 bpm with a 'slow-down' at the end of each verse going into each chorus.
-We call it 'poetic licence', and it works well here.
+• Tempo: Moderately with a 'slow-down' at the end of each verse going into each chorus.
+We call it 'poetic license', and it works well here.

-Gmaj7 chord: Pretend you are playing a G7 chord, and instead of placing your first finger on the 1st string - 1st fret, place it on the first string - 2nd fret.
+• Gmaj7 chord: Pretend you’re forming a G7, but instead of placing your first finger on the 1st string, 1st fret, place it on the 1st string, 2nd fret. 🥳

 Song Details: